schklom/Mirror-workflows/README.md

 # 🎤 Web Whisper 📝

-Get OpenAI's [Whipser]() right into your browser!
+Get OpenAI's [Whisper](https://github.com/openai/whisper) right into your browser!

-This is a Web-UI for the AI whisper.
+This is a small personal project I am using to learn Golang and Svelte.
+It is a light web frontend for OpenAI's whisper.

 ## ✨ Features: